 When you graduate, you'll have the technical expertise and management skills for a career within biomedical, civil, construction, manufacturing, mechanical, network and telecommunication engineering environments.

 Work Integrated Learning is a guaranteed part of all our bachelor degrees.
 In this double degree, you'll complete law-related professional experience placements at organisations in Australia or overseas.
-You'll also be introduced to the practical aspects of legal practice through moot court scenarios and advocacy exercises.
-And in the Final Year Research Project 1 and 2 (ENG40001 and ENG40002), you'll apply your learning in a professionally focused, industry-linked project during your final year of study.
+You'll also be introduced to the practical aspects of legal practice through moot court scenarios and advocacy exercises, and you'll also apply your learning in eight project units (one per semester) related to engineering in professionally focused, industry-linked projects.

 Every international student application is considered for a scholarship